This article documents the Attribution panel in

 - Attribution Comparison Bar: Visually compares the attributed conversions across each of the dimension items from your selected dimension.
 Each bar color represents a distinct attribution model.

 - Attribution Comparison Table: Shows the same data as the bar chart, represented as a table.
-Selecting different columns or rows in this table filters the bar chart as well as several of the other visualizations in the panel.
-This table acts similar to any other Freeform table in Workspace - allowing you to add components such as metrics, filters, or breakdowns.
+Selecting different columns or rows in this table segments the bar chart as well as several of the other visualizations in the panel.
+This table acts similar to any other Freeform table in Workspace - allowing you to add components such as metrics, segments, or breakdowns.

 - Overlap Diagram: A Venn visualization showing the top three dimension items and how often they participate jointly in a conversion.
 For example, the size of the bubble overlap indicates how often conversions occurred when a person was exposed to both dimension items.
 Selecting other rows in the adjacent Freeform table updates the visualization to reflect your selection.